Giuseppe De Felice Giuffrida: Mayor of Catania

 In 1902 he was elected as the first left-wing mayor of Catania and became the protagonist of a kind of municipal socialism until 1914.
 He municipalized the bread ovens and instigated many public works.
-On August 10, 1914, he was elected President of the Province of Catania, and remained there until his death in 1920.
+On 10 August 1914 he was elected President of the Province of Catania, and remained there until his death in 1920.

-He was among those who left the Italian Socialist Party in 1912, supporting the Italian invasion of Libya.
-He saw the new land as essential to relieving southern Italy of the rising cost of bread which had caused riots in the south, and advocated a "war of revolution".
-He joined the Italian Reformist Socialist Party of Ivanoe Bonomi and Leonida Bissolati and supported Italy's participation in World War I on the side of the Triple Entente.
-He volunteered to fight at the front.
+De Felice was among those who left the Italian Socialist Party in 1912, supporting the Italian invasion of Libya in contrast to the official party position.
+He saw the new land as essential to relieving southern Italy and was convinced that North Africa was a natural outlet for the surplus population.
+Consequently, He joined the Italian Reformist Socialist Party of Ivanoe Bonomi and Leonida Bissolati.
+He quickly lost his enthusiasm for Tripoli, however.
+After visiting Libya as a war correspondent, he condemned Italian atrocities against Arab rebels and accused the government of allowing the Italian colony to be exploited by large companies, led by the Bank of Rome.
+He supported Italy's participation in World War I on the side of the Triple Entente and volunteered to fight at the front.

 Death and legacy

-He died on July 19, 1920.
+He died on 1 July 1920.
 The news of his death came unexpectedly and caused a wave of popular mourning in Catania.
 The corpse of the politician, loved by the people who came to call "u nostru patri" (Sicilian for: "Our father"), was transported by tram and followed by thousands of people; many others mourned his death.
 When he died he had only six lire.
 The funeral procession is estimated to have been attended by about two hundred thousand people; the whole of Catania then.

 De Felice was a controversial and charismatic leader and a gifted speaker.
 Some considered him to be a populist demagogue.